20250409

 Deeply grateful, profoundly humbled.
 It's an honor to receive such profound recognition for a relatively modest role.
 It takes each and every one of our collective efforts to manifest the profound and positive change that's so very much needed in today's rapidly-changing world.

-In tribute to longtime influence and inspiration, brilliant and practical pioneer of quantum mechanics, Michael Horne, co-inventor of Greenberger–Horne–Zeilinger (GHZ) state, higher-dimensional multipartite quantum entanglement, together with Danny Greenberger and Anton Zeilinger, 2022 Nobel laureate in physics, with Aspect and Clauser, for experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science.
+With thanks for longtime influence and inspiration, to brilliant and practical pioneers of quantum mechanics including Anton Zeilinger, Danny Greenberger, and Michael Horne , co-inventors of the Greenberger–Horne–Zeilinger (GHZ) state and higher-dimensional multipartite quantum entanglement.
+Zeilinger shared the 2022 Nobel Prize in Physics with Aspect and Clauser for their experiments with entangled photons, establishing the violation of Bell inequalities and pioneering a new era of quantum information science.

 GLOBAL INSPIRATIONAL LEADERS AWARD